 Czech Republic Euro 2020 odds

-The Czech Republic have qualified for the last six tournaments but their group stage elimination in 2016 has not helped their odds to win the competition this summer – currently sitting at 125/1 to lift the trophy.
+The Czech Republic have qualified for the last six tournaments but their group-stage elimination in 2016 has perhaps not helped their odds – they’re currently 150/1 to lift the trophy.

 Czech Republic’s potential path to Euro 2020 final

-Czech Republic were drawn into Group D of Euro 2020 which will see them play their qualifying rivals, England, 2018 World Cup runners-up, Croatia, and Scotland.
+Czech Republic were drawn into Group D of Euro 2020 which will see them face England, Croatia, and Scotland.

-Last 16: The second-placed side from Group F (Hungary, Portugal, France or Germany) in Dublin on June 29.
+Last 16: The second-placed side from Group F (Hungary, Portugal, France or Germany) in London on June 29.

-Quarter-finals: The winner of Last-16 match 8, which is played between the winner of Group E (Spain favourites) and the third-place team in A, B, C or D, likely contenders for which are Wales, Turkey, Switzerland, Russia, Denmark, Ukraine, Austria or one of England’s Group D opponents.
+Quarter-finals: The winner of Last-16 Match 8, which is played between the winner of Group E (Spain favourites) and the third-place team in A, B, C or D.

-Last 16: The second-placed Group E side in Copenhagen, which could be any of Spain, Sweden, Poland and Slovakia in Copenhagen on June 8th.
+Last 16: The second-placed Group E side, which could be any of Spain, Sweden, Poland and Slovakia in Copenhagen on June 28th.

-Semi-finals: The winner of that Quarter Final will play the winner of Quarter Final Match 1 which could include the winner of Group A or Group B (expected to be Italy and Belgium).
+Semi-finals: The winner of that Quarter Final will play the winner of Quarter Final Match 1, which could include the winner of Group A or Group B (expected to be Italy and Belgium, respectively).

-If the Czech Republic finish third in their group and do enough to be one of the top teams, they would play the winner of Group E and then join the path they’d take if they won Group D (talk about over-complicating things!
+If the Czech Republic finish third in their group and do enough to be ranked among the top third-placed teams, they would play the winner of Group E and then join the path they’d take if they won Group E (talk about over-complicating things!

 Czech Republic Golden Boot odds

-Roma’s Patrik Schick is the Czech Republic’s favourite to get his hands on the Golden Boot trophy this season and can be found at a huge 100/1 with BetVictor.
-Schick has been in reasonable form for the Serie A outfit given his limited game time – scoring nine league goals in his 22 appearances.
+Roma’s Patrik Schick is the Czech Republic’s favourite to get his hands on the Golden Boot trophy this summer.
+Schick has been in reasonable form for the Serie A outfit given his limited game time – scoring nine league goals in his 26 appearances.